rolandtoth/FrontEndEditLightbox/README.md

 ## Multilanguage awareness

-The helper function takes the current language into account.
+FEEL takes the current language into account.
 For example, when browsing the German section of a multilanguage site the German tabs will be opened when the admin loads.

 ## Misc